nytamin/threadedClass/README.md

 * Functions (such as callbacks or returned functions)

 #### Unsupported data types
-* Non-JSON-encodable types, such as objects with *cyclic references* (except when in worker_threads).
+* Non-JSON-encodable types, such as objects with *cyclic references* (except when in worker_threads, then it's fine).
 * Instances of classes (the instance will be serialized as JSON and piped through, but its methods will not).

 ## Known limitations